In addition to general information, you will be asked for the following during the application process:

 General GRE and Physics Subject GRE exams

-For admission to the University of Colorado at Boulder, TOEFL test results are generally required of non-native English speakers who did not attend university in an English speaking country.
+For admission to the University of Colorado at Boulder, proficiency test results are generally required of non-native English speakers who did not attend university in an English speaking country.
 See the graduate school page for more information.

 - The application deadline is December 15.
 All materials (including transcripts, letters of recommendation and test scores) need to be received by January 1.